tc39/notes/es9/2018-03/mar-22.md

 * SharedArrayBuffer and Atomics can now be tested in the plaform agnostic toolkit.
 Test harness now support agents do to contribution sot Eshost
   * Contribution from Rick Waldron and Amal Hussien

-RJE: Any questions? comments?

 BT: since we have a bunch of new folk in the room I think it would begood to call out that test262 to get practice with spec reading skills and a lot of  sort of disciplines and work that go into the committe so if you a re looking for a good place to make contributions to the committee. test 262 is a good place to do that.
 I also want to thank the people that worked on ES host.
 Theres been a lot of really awesome changes there. for the new people who are here , eshost is a way to run a script across a lot of engins at the same time. its a good way to get an idea of how the same script runs across several implementations.

-RJE: Thank you BT, anybody else?

 DE: I just wanted to say im really happy that you've joined the test262 team valarie, this allows the communtee to roll out new feature and ??? across many implementation.
-This is just very core work that you're working on, and thank you very much.
+This is just very core work that you're working on, and thank you very much.??.

-RJE: Thank you Valerie.
-Leo while we have you there was an issue pending on ??.
 There is an issue pending from JRL.

 LBR: I also have Mike trying to join the call